 Collegium Pharmaceutical (COLL) Gets a Buy Rating from Needham

-According to TipRanks.com, Belanger is a 4-star analyst with an average return of 9.7% and a 50.3% success rate.
-Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, KalVista Pharmaceuticals, and Verrica Pharmaceuticals.
+According to TipRanks.com, Belanger is a 5-star analyst with an average return of 12.5% and a 50.8% success rate.
+Belanger covers the Healthcare sector, focusing on stocks such as Amphastar Pharmaceuticals, KalVista Pharmaceuticals, and Zynerba Pharmaceuticals.

-Currently, the analyst consensus on Collegium Pharmaceutical is a Strong Buy with an average price target of $30.33.
+Collegium Pharmaceutical has an analyst consensus of Moderate Buy, with a price target consensus of $33.50.

 See today’s analyst top recommended stocks >>